Highlighting Women in the Soil Sciences

 'The functions of soils greatly involve the survival of human beings.
 It’s necessary that we use them in sustainable ways.
 Women involved with soils are doing extremely important work in society, they must stand out so that more women get involved.
 In this way, we can educate the general public about the importance of soils and how we should protect them in order to reduce damage to the environment.’

-Louceline received my bachelor’s in agricultural engineering from Zamorano University in Honduras, and her M.Sc. in Horticulture and Crop Science from The Ohio State University.
+Louceline received her bachelor’s in agricultural engineering from Zamorano University in Honduras, and her M.Sc. in Horticulture and Crop Science from The Ohio State University.
 She’s recently joined the School of Environment and Natural Resources, pursuing her Ph.D. in soil science.
 Part of her research involves the evaluation of different management practices on soil health properties.

 'I've learned about biodiversity, the important role of microorganisms living in the soil, and their influence on ecosystem services.
 I have learned that soil is one of our most important natural resources.
 And now more than ever we need to protect our soils and keep them healthy.
 Food security, resilient cropping systems, better climate, and human health, they too start with healthy soil. '